10

 2

 • For creating acceptances tests for new features, I'm not sure how researching past bugs will help a lot in creating those acceptance tests.
 While it may help in understanding pit-falls experienced in the past and, therefore, informing other areas of the process (design, additional user stories, etc), writing acceptance tests for a specific user story I think should be linked to the expectations of that user story.
-May 13, 2011 at 15:48
+Commented May 13, 2011 at 15:48

 • Agreed on new features.
 I was referring to test scenarios in general.
-May 13, 2011 at 15:57
+Commented May 13, 2011 at 15:57

 Your Answer